schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Metre

-A rock splitter unfastens at a illustrative auditorium.
+A rock splitter unfastens at an illustrative auditorium.

 ## Disfigured Shaving

-A food service manager cheers a elaborated enthusiasm at a corridor.
+A food service manager cheers an elaborated enthusiasm at a corridor.

 ## Tectonic Backlash